 One example of such a scheme that worked for many years was Bernard Madoff.

-One commonality amongst humans is the desire to be accepted by our peers.
+The desire for peer acceptance is a commonality among humans.
 Social engineers will often use this “built-in” desire to make people feel a sense of obligation into performing some act or thinking a certain way, making it easier for the social engineer to achieve their goals.
 We call this Social Validation.
 We know this works by just looking at the life of teenagers.
 How many PSA’s, school meetings and commercials warn of the dangers of smoking, drug use and the like… yet the fact that all of our friends do it can make us ignore all that counsel and “give it a try”.

 When engaging in SE and intending to utilize incentives as part of the attack, it is important to obtain enough information about your target to know which type of incentive they will be most responsive further how to approach the chosen incentive.